-A Student Guide to The Perfect Night's SleepPosted on 19 April, 2017 by Graham All Posts
+A Student Guide to The Perfect Night's SleepPosted on 19 April, 2017 by Administrator All Posts

 There’s a persistent stereotype of the student who sleeps late and often.
 But in reality, a majority of students suffer from insomnia at least occasionally.
 A Nottingham University study found that as many as 2/3 students struggled to sleep properly.
 A Student Beans survey found that 1/3 students suffer insomnia due to financial worries.
 Around 30% of the nation suffer from insomnia anyway, but students are subject to several things that can affect sleep.
 The most notable are physical discomfort, finances, academic pressure and lack of routine.

 This is the first one to fix.
 If you’re still living in student halls you know doubt know the perils of sharp bedsprings and thin mattresses.
 You’d be surprised at how many problems relate to simply having a few aches and pains.
 In this situation the only solution is to invest in a memory foam mattress topper and good bedding.

 If you’re coming up for your second year and are looking for student accommodation, pick a good provider such as Mighty House.
 We routinely furnish our homes with pocket sprung double beds.

 Financial worries may seem insurmountable but they can be dealt with.
 As a student you can get a wide range of discounts.
 Your university will likely offer financial support and advice.
 These services include budgeting help, bursary knowledge.
 And if necessary, counselling for your worries.